 Parking requirements are a major cost driver in residential development, and often conflict with sustainable development goals that seek to reduce dependence on automobile use.
 As such, the City recently eliminated residential parking minimums in the downtown area.
 Continued revisions of Oakland's parking standards, such as elimination of parking minimums within 1⁄2 mile of major transit stop and reduction of minimum parking standards in other areas as well as lower parking maximums in downtown and new parking maximums near BART stations will be undertaken through a comprehensive review of existing residential parking standards and the identification of appropriate new standards to match long-term development and environmental goals.
 Additionally, for mixed-use development projects (commercial on ground floor and residential uses above), the City will revise parking requirements so that additional residential development on these sites is not constrained by any lack of conformance with commercial parking regulations.
-(See Appendix J for a summary of Zoning changes as well as strategies regarding parking included in Oakland Equitable Climate Action Plan: Transportation and Land Use Action 1.)
+No parking will be required for Rooming Houses/SROs throughout the city with the exception of the Very High Fire Hazard Severity Zone (VHFHSZ) (See Appendix J for a summary of Zoning changes as well as strategies regarding parking included in Oakland Equitable Climate Action Plan: Transportation and Land Use Action 1.)